Robert J. H. Kiphuth

-Coaching achievements and philosophy
+Early life, and coaching achievements

-Kiphuth was born to John and Marie E. Kiphuth in Tonawanda, New York on November 17, 1890.
+Kiphuth was born to John and Mary Benin Kiphuth in Tonawanda, New York on November 17, 1890.
 Tonawanda, in the greater Buffalo area, was not known for producing great swimmers, but several great swim coaches.
-Though he was an exercise, gymnastics, and fitness instructor, he left the gym to begin his duties at the old Carnegie Pool when Matt Mann left as Yale swim coach in 1917.
+He began his career as a fitness instructor at the Tonawanda YMCA from 1911-1914, and learned to swim at a young age in Ellicott Creek, near where he was born at 258 Young Street in Tonawanda..
+He left the Tonawanda gym to begin his duties as an Assistant Instructor at Yale in 1914.
+Though he had worked almost exclusively as an exercise, gymnastics, and fitness instructor, he began as a Yale swim coach at the old Carnegie Pool in New Haven when Matt Mann left as Yale swim coach in 1917.
 His success as a swim coach was immediate and ongoing, and his innovative approach was quickly adopted by many in the swimming community.
+Though he did not receive a formal college education, and studied only through High School, he took courses at Yale, read widely, and had 4,000 books in his suite at Yale.

 Breaking from the accepted wisdom of his era, he encouraged his swimmers to run cross-country track to gain endurance, and to engage in dry land exercises to gain strength.
 Championing an enlightened approach to training his swimmers, he led his Yale teams to four NCAA Championships in 1942, 1944, 1951, and 1953.
 His books and articles greatly benefitted the swimming community and his accomplishments convinced his competitors of the soundness of his approach.
 In addition to his NCAA championships, he won 38 Eastern Intercollegiate titles, produced 14 AAU National Team Championships, and was a U.S. Olympic swim coach for five Olympics including three as Head Coach in 1932, 1936, and 1948.
 Near the end of his coaching career, his Yale teams won 142 consecutive dual meets.
 His 1948 U.S. Olympic swim team won first place in every event, an accomplishment that has never been equaled.

+Marriage

+At 26, Kiphuth married Louise Delaney, 24, of Buffalo on June 17, 1917, in Chicago, Illinois.
+Like her husband Robert, Louise was a fitness enthusiast.
+The couple had a son, Delaney in 1918.

 Olympic coach

-As noted, Kiphuth also served as the head coach for multiple U.S. Olympic swimming teams (both men and women, depending on the year).
+As noted, Kiphuth also served as the head coach for multiple U.S. Olympic swimming teams, serving as a U.S. Olympic Head Coach in 1932, 1936 and 1948 (both men and women, depending on the year).
 From 1947 to 1949, he doubled as Yale's athletic director.
 He was largely responsible for the modern training approach to the sport of swimming, with his focus on dryland workouts, and interval training.